sinemmy/extract_zuco_data/context.md

 # ZuCo Dataset Extraction Project Context

-## Project Overview
-Implementing a simplified version of the Goldstein et al. 2024 approach for mapping between EEG signals and language model embeddings using the ZuCo dataset.
-Goal is to extract and modernize word-level EEG data from Matlab .mat files into a robust Python pipeline.

 ## Current Status
 - **Date Started**: 2025-08-06
 - **Current Phase**: BOTH ZuCo 1.0 and 2.0 extraction working!
 Ready for full run.